Sabbydabs/catclicker/gamefile.md

 name:Purple Cats
 desc:<i>"Now this is just ridiculous!
 A purple cat?
 The creator is running out of ideas ALREADY?!??
 Geez, so uncreative..."</i></></><b>Effects and Stuff:</><.>Doubles the yield of the big cat</b>
 icon:https://pipe.miroware.io/5f91b0d7e6bde66c95ca308c/click2
-passive:multiply cats yield of catButton by 2 cost:500 cats
+passive:multiply yield of catButton by 2
+cost:500 cats
 req:100 catButton:clicks
 class:roundedCorners